innopolis-devops/labs/app_python/README.md

 In terms of usage, the single option is possible:

-- If you want to view the application, just open the address `127.0.0.1:1337` in your browser.
+- If you want to view Moscow Time, just open the address `127.0.0.1:1337` in your browser.
+- If you want to see a number of visitors, just open the `127.0.0.1:1337/visits` in your browser.

 ## Unit Tests